laiquet/idtrackerai-enhanced/docs/source/index.rst

 Check the :doc:`how_to_install` to find the best installation mode for your usage case.

-Follow the instructions in the :doc:`quickstart` to track the example video and get use to the idtracker.ai workflow.
+Follow the instructions in the :ref:`usage` to track the example video and get use to the idtracker.ai workflow.

-If you are unsure whether idtracker.ai will work on your videos, check the :doc:`video_conditions` and the :doc:`gallery` to see how our videos look like.
+If you are unsure whether idtracker.ai will work on your videos, check the :doc:`video_conditions` and the :ref:`example videos` to see how our videos look like.

 Our research using idtracker.ai
 *******************************